craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of The Holyl'nds.md

 The Holyl'nds were once part of a [[Great Northern Forests|large forest]] that has since [[Great Fires|burnt down]].
 Now, a wasteland prospers in [[Its Greatness|It's]] glory.
 The Holyl'nds experience cold, wet weather patterns.

 ### "White" Corn
 The fine silty soil of this land does not grow any grain other than a type of white maize.
-This is typically formed into a cornbread and served with carrot, potato, and foul.
+This is typically formed into a bread.

 ### Food
 What lives here?
 #### Meat
+Cattle are a valued commodity in the Holyl'nds, both for their production of Dairy product and for their large leathers and meat.
+The large swaths of un-used land provide much space for ranchers to graze in.

 #### Dairy
+The largest dairy in this area is cow's milk.
+Cheese and butter are created from it and spread throughout Alaturmen.

 #### Grain
+While some grains can be found in import, the only grain that grows in this area is "Great Maize", a white variant of traditional corn / maize.
+The flavor is blander than its more colored cousin, but beggars cannot be choosers.

 #### Fruit
+Very few fruits will survive the soil in this area.
+The two most consumed fruits in this area are avocado and pear, both of which survive in the soil of the Holyl'nds.
+"Great Tomatoes" are cultivated in this area, but their fruit grow to be grey and saggy.

 #### Vegetable
+Lettuce, Cabbage, and Squash perform well in the soil in this area.
+Beans are a rotation crop, and it is generally considered animal's food, but certain dishes such as some stews or salads they are essential in.

 #### Spice and Oil
 #### Delicacy